pleabargain/EnglishHelpsYourCareer/english_expressing_confusion.md

 - What do you call this in English?
 - Maybe I didn't express myself correctly.
 - I don't know how to explain it.
+- I don't know what it's called in English.
 - I don't know what it's called.
 - I don't know what you are talking about.
 - I'm not sure what you are talking about.